How To Tell If Your Seafood is Fresh - Nordic Catch

 How To Tell If Your Seafood is Fresh

-• Shiny and Metallic Skin: Fresh fish should have shiny, metallic skin.
+• Shiny and metallic skin: Fresh fish should have shiny, metallic skin.
 This shine comes from the guanine crystals that reflect light, giving the fish a natural glow.
 As fish ages, the skin becomes dull, and the scales may begin to flake off.
-A dull or patchy appearance strongly indicates that the fish could be fresh.
+A dull or patchy appearance indicates the fish is no longer fresh.

-• Firm and Resilient Flesh: When you press on the flesh of fresh seafood, it should be firm and spring back quickly.
-Soft or mushy flesh indicates that the seafood is past its peak.
+• Firm and resilient flesh: When you press on the flesh of fresh seafood, it should be firm and spring back quickly.
+Soft or mushy flesh indicates the seafood is past its peak.
 Fresh fish filets should also look glossy and slightly translucent.
 If the flesh has a chalky or discolored appearance, it’s best to avoid it.
+Make sure to check the label to see if the fish was treated with carbon monoxide, as this process alters the color to make it appear fresher for longer, theoretically extending shelf life.

 Freshness Indicators for Different Types of Seafood